Dan McFarland: Coaching career

 In his final year as a player, he coached the Connacht under-21 team alongside Nigel Carolan.
 After retiring, he coached County Galway club Monivea to the Connacht Junior League title in 2006-07, and assisted Eric Elwood in coaching Ireland to the Six Nations Under 20s Championship.
 In 2007 he was appointed Connacht's forwards coach.
 When Elwood became head coach in 2010, he appointed McFarland as his assistant.
 He lost out on the head coach's job in 2013 to Pat Lam, but stayed on as Lam's assistant.
 While coaching at Connacht, he was appointed head coach of the Emerging Ireland team for the 2014 IRB Nations Cup, assisted by Neil Doak, and in 2015 he was head coach of the Ireland Wolfhounds.

 In 2015 he took over from Shade Munro as assistant coach at Glasgow Warriors, shortly after the club won the Pro12 for the first time.
 In May 2017 he was appointed assistant coach of the Scotland national team under Gregor Townsend.

 After the resignation of Jono Gibbes as Ulster's head coach at the end of the 2017–18 season, McFarland was announced as his replacement on 30 April 2018.
 Initially he was to serve his notice with Scotland and join Ulster in January 2019, with Simon Easterby to act as interim head coach until then.
 But in August, an agreement was reached with Scotland for McFarland to join Ulster before the new season.
 In his first season, Ulster made the Pro14 semi-final and the European Rugby Champions Cup quarter final.
 They made the Pro14 final and the Champion's Cup quarter final in 2019–20.
 In 2020–21 they finished second in Conference B of the Pro14, and made the semi-final of the European Rugby Challenge Cup.
 In 2021–22 they made the semi-finals of the United Rugby Championship and the round of 16 in the Champions Cup, and McFarland signed a new contract at the end of the season.
 He stepped down in February 2024 after a run of poor performances.
 Later that year he joined Japanese club Kobelco Kobe Steelers as forwards coach.
+In April 2026 it was announced that McFarland would take over as head coach of a new-look Newcastle Red Bulls coaching team.